The information obtained here should not replace consultation with a physician. All medical information, procedures, drug

 recommend habit reversal therapy.

-at any age including in teens and adults.
-It may have started as an extension of a childhood behavior such as thumb sucking,
+can begin at any age including the teens and adults A likely explanation is that it started as an extension of a childhood behavior

-teething, tongue thrust or as a tension-reducer and evolved into a repetitive habitual behavior.
-Sometimes symptoms start from a
+such as thumb sucking, teething, tongue thrust or as a tension-reducer and evolved into a full-blown self-stimulatory repetitive

-trauma, emotional or physical.
-Some people that chew are unaware that they are doing it and for others it is an annoying,
+they are doing it and for others it is an annoying, embarrassing chronic habit.

 Tongue chewing can also be one of the side effects often seen from the use of specific prescription drugs.
 This disorder is called